Working With Oncord Designs

 You'll then be presented with a series of templates to choose from and customize.

 After generating a design from a template, you can further customize the design, and have full access to make changes to SRC code.

 Option Two: Code From Scratch:

-This approach will create a blank document, where you can paste the page html source of a custom template or page.
-This is the standard approach where you are replicating / migrating an existing website, or if you've found a HTML theme you would like to use.
+This approach will create a blank document, where you can paste the html source for your new custom design (if you've found a HTML theme you would like to use).